-"... the greatest good . . ."
+". . . the greatest good . . ."

-"In the administration of the forest reserves it must be clearly borne in mind that all land is to be devoted to the most productive use for the permanent good of the whole people and not for the temporary benefit of individuals or companies...
+"In the administration of the forest reserves it must be clearly borne in mind that all land is to be devoted to the most productive use for the permanent good of the whole people and not for the temporary benefit of individuals or companies . . .

-and forage of the reserves are conserved and wisely used . . .
+". . .
+You will see to it that the water, wood, and forage of the reserves are conserved and wisely used . . .